Developer1-aom/AOM-Repository/readme.txt

-This repository is created for AOM POC
+This repository is created for AOM POC purpose